401(k) profit sharing plans: The nuts and bolts of a great benefit

 New comparability

 A new comparability profit sharing formula may allow a greater disparity of contributions between different groups of employees.
-In other words, older employees with higher salaries can have greater contributions than younger employees with lower salaries.
-New comparability plans are not design-based safe harbors so have to pass IRS testing to prove nondiscrimination.
-New comparability profit sharing is generally desirable for business owners and executives who are older, make more money than other employees, and want to maximize employer contributions to their own accounts.
-New comparability is included in Guideline’s Enterprise tier, but may incur a fee for Core in each year it is used.1
+In other words, older employees with higher salaries can receive larger contributions than younger employees with lower salaries.
+A new comparability profit sharing formula is not a design-based safe harbor so must pass IRS testing to prove nondiscrimination.
+Using a new comparability profit sharing formula is generally desirable for business owners and executives who are older, make more money than other employees, and want to maximize employer contributions to their own accounts.
+The new comparability profit sharing formula is available in Guideline’s Enterprise tier, but may incur a fee for plans on the Guideline Core tier in each year it is used.3

-The first step in making a new comparability contribution is to allocate a “minimum gateway” contribution to all Non-Highly Compensated Employees (NHCEs), usually between 3 and 5% of compensation.
-We generally recommend that this minimum contribution be made in the form of a Safe Harbor nonelective contribution to automatically pass nondiscrimination testing.
+The first step in making a new comparability profit sharing contribution is to allocate a "minimum gateway" contribution to all Non-Highly Compensated Employees (NHCEs), usually between 3% and 5% of compensation.
+It’s generally recommended this minimum contribution be fully or partially made in the form of a Safe Harbor nonelective contribution to automatically pass nondiscrimination testing.

-The next step is to make differing contributions to each employee in such a way that the future retirement benefit derived at normal retirement age is equivalent.
+The next step is to calculate the contributions to be made to each employee in such a way that the value of the future retirement benefit derived upon attaining normal retirement age is the same for all eligible employees.

 Example: The owner of a small business is a 50 year old with a high income.
-Using new comparability, the owner is able to receive a larger profit sharing contribution than the younger and lower income employees.
+Using a new comparability profit sharing formula, the owner is able to receive a larger profit sharing contribution than the younger and lower income employees.

 Participant | Age | Salary | Contribution % | Profit Sharing $ |